farcasterxyz/docs/docs/reference/actions/spec.md

 #### Handling clicks

-When the user clicks an action, the client must make a POST reques to the action’s `postUrl` with a signed frame message.
+When the user clicks an action, the client must make a POST request to the action’s `postUrl` with a signed frame message.

 In this message, clients must: